antocuni/pypy-wheels/README.md

 highly experimental.
 There is a travis cron job which runs daily, to ensure that we build new wheels if there are new releases of such packages.

+We continuously build wheels for the three latest PyPy releases, which currently are:

+  - PyPy 7.0

+  - PyPy 6.0

+  - PyPy 5.10

+Older version of PyPy are still partially supported, to avoid breaking your
+builds: the exising wheels will not be deleted, but when a package release a new version the wheel will **not** be updated.

 Currently, we provide only wheels for Ubuntu: they are built on Ubuntu 14.04 but they should work also on subsequent versions.
 To use them, you can invoke pip like this: